Please refer to the University’s Glossary of Terms for policies and procedures.

 6.3 This notification (which will be via the official USC student email account) must be sent to the student at least 10 working days prior to the due date of the supplementary assessment.

-6.4 Where the supplementary assessment task requires attendance at the University, the task must be completed at the study location at which the initial assessment in the course took place, unless the Director, Student Services and Engagement in consultation with the faculty concerned, authorises otherwise in recognition of extreme mitigating circumstances.
+6.4 Where the supplementary assessment task requires attendance at the University, the task must be completed at the study location at which the initial assessment in the course took place, unless the Director, Student Services and Engagement in consultation with the school concerned, authorises otherwise in recognition of extreme mitigating circumstances.

 7. Failure to take up the offer of supplementary assessment